2 Options for business financing: credit card or loan?

 - SBA-backed loan products can be accessed through a number of online lenders, traditional banks, and community agencies.

-- Traditional loans from a bank or online lender may also be able meet your specific needs.
+- Traditional loans from a bank or online lender may also be able to meet your specific needs.
 Hiscox partner Fundera provides a single application for competing offers from small business lenders, so you can choose the loan that best meets your needs.

-- Small business loans designed to assist minority owned businesses are available through a number of sources, including the SBA’s Community Advantage, Microloan, and SBA 8(a) Business Development programs.
+- Small business loans designed to assist minority-owned businesses are available through a number of sources, including the SBA’s Community Advantage, Microloan, and SBA 8(a) Business Development programs.
 Banks.com has put together A 2021 Guide to Small Business Loans for Minorities that gives a great overview of the resources available to underrepresented groups.